Gingerbread Sheet Cake with Cream Cheese Frosting

 Instructions

-• Preheat the oven to 350°F. Grease a 9×13-inch baking pan and line with parchment paper, leaving an overhang on the sides.
+• Preheat the oven to 350°F. Grease a 9×13-inch baking pan with cooking spray and line it with parchment paper, leaving an overhang on the sides.

 • Make the cake: In a medium bowl, whisk the flour, ginger, cinnamon, nutmeg, cloves, allspice, baking soda, baking powder, and salt.
 In a separate heatproof bowl or measuring glass, stir the molasses and hot water until smooth.
 Set both aside.

-• Alternate adding the dry ingredients and hot molasses, starting and ending with the flour.
+• Alternate adding the dry ingredients and hot molasses, starting and ending with the flour mixture.
 Mix gently by hand until just combined.

 • Make the frosting: Beat the cream cheese and butter until smooth.
-Scrape the bottom and sides of the bowl, then gradually mix in 2 cups of powdered sugar, vanilla, and salt until smooth.
+Scrape the bottom and sides of the bowl, then gradually mix in 2 cups of powdered sugar, vanilla, and a pinch of salt until smooth.
 Add more powdered sugar, as needed, to reach the desired consistency.
+If it looks too thick, add a splash of milk or heavy cream.

 • Using the parchment paper, lift the cake out of the pan.
 Spread the frosting evenly over the cooled cake, and refrigerate for 15-20 minutes to set.